rehamessameltagoury/EGY-HEALTHCARE/README.md

   **Description:

   This website is an online Doctors' Directory which aims to help patients to identify the suitable doctor for them.
-  It also allows the patient to make an account to book the best appointment with their doctor, they can also make a their medecine schedule
+  It also allows the patient to make an account to book the best appointment with their doctor, they create schedules for their       medications and appointments to keep track with them and to upload his medical profile.

 **Team Members: